musfique113/FirebaseScoreSync/README.md

-# Implementing Firebase in Flutter Project
+# FirebaseScore Sync
+This app fetch data from firebase and sync data in realtime.

 ### 1. Create a Firebase Project